EspoTek/Labrador/README.md

-This is the project page for the EspoTek Labrador.
+Welcome to the GitHub page for the EspoTek Labrador!

 http://espotek.com/labrador